 - By visiting your local Social Security office

-Once you enroll in Medicare, you will receive a red, white, and blue Medicare card.
-It will show your Part A and/or Part B dates and your Medicare Number.
-You should keep this card in a safe place so you always know where it is and have access to it when needed.
+Once you enroll in Medicare, you’ll receive a red, white, and blue Medicare card.
+It’ll show your Part A and Part B dates as well as your Medicare Number.
+After taking advantage of your Medicare Initial Enrollment Period, you should keep this card in a safe place.

-If you are receiving your benefits for disability the Social Security or the Railroad Retirement Board will determine your effective dates for Medicare Part A and B.
+Beneficiaries receiving benefits from disability can expect the Social Security or the Railroad Retirement Board to determine effective dates for Medicare Part A and B.

-Take advantage of your Initial Enrollment Period and enroll one to three months before you turn 65 years old, your Medicare will begin the month you turn 65.
-If you enroll in the month of your 65th birthday your Medicare will start one month after your 65th birthday.
+Take advantage of the Initial Medicare Enrollment Period by enrolling one to three months before your 65th birthday.
+Medicare coverage will begin the month you turn 65.

-To compare Medicare Supplement Plan rates, click or call us today.
+If you want to compare Medicare Supplement Plan rates, click here or call us at the number above today.